despark/apidoc/README.md

     php artisan vendor:publish

-Now you are ready yo use the generator.
+Now you are ready to use the generator.

 ##Usage
-If you go trough all steps mentioned above than the file /yourapp/config/apidoc.php should be generated for you.
+If you do all steps mentioned above than the file /yourapp/config/apidoc.php should be generated for you.

     <?php
     return [